-Preterm labour is labour that occurs in a pregnancy before 37 weeks’ gestation.
+Preterm labor is labor that occurs in a pregnancy before 37 weeks gestation.

 Enable/Disable "how ask works"

-The outlook for preterm labour depends on how early your baby is delivered in the course of your pregnancy, with complications decreasing and survival increasing dramatically between 24-34 weeks’ gestation.
-The longer that delivery can be delayed, …
+The outlook for preterm labor depends on how early your baby is delivered in the course of your pregnancy, with complications decreasing and survival increasing dramatically between 24-34 weeks-gestation.
+The longer that delivery can be delayed, the …

 If delivery is at 24 weeks, the chances of the baby's survival are lower than 50%.
 Every week that delivery can be delayed greatly lowers the risk of complications and increases the chances of the baby's survival.